Find contents insurance quotes for shared housing

 A contents insurance policy when you share a property with others might be more expensive than it would if you lived alone or with family.
 This is because your living arrangements in a shared household are usually different – for example, you might:

-- Share communal areas: Likewise leaving personal possessions in communal areas such as a laptop or phone might seem natural if you live in a social household, but it’s a risk insurers are not be fond of
+Share communal areas: Leaving personal possessions in communal areas such as a laptop or phone might seem natural if you live in a social household, but insurers aren’t fond of this risk

 These can all contribute to higher insurance premiums, but on the flip side if you’re only insuring your own possessions then you might not need as much cover in the first place.